Vein Disease

 Unwanted chest veins are a common problem for women.
 They are often caused by pregnancy, breast augmentation surgery, or chronic sun exposure.

-Blue-green reticular veins may become more pronounced following changes in the breast tissues, while small red spider veins are often a result of chronic sun exposure.
+Blue-green reticular veins may become more pronounced following changes in the breast tissues, while small red spider veins are often a result of chronic sun exposure or breast augmentation surgery.

 Facial Veins